eesyuen09/tp/docs/DeveloperGuide.md

     - Improve clarity in fee reports by distinguishing “not billed” months from “unpaid” ones.

    This addition will also enhance flexibility in long-term record management and improve real-world applicability for tutoring scenarios involving variable schedules.
+3. **Integrate Fee and Attendance Systems:**
+   Currently, fee tracking and attendance operate independently.
+   We plan to introduce light integration between both modules to make payment tracking more context-aware.

+    - When viewing a student’s fee history, tutors will also see the **number of lessons held** for each month.
+    - When marking a month as **PAID** with no recorded attendance, the system will show a **confirmation prompt** to avoid mistakes.
+    - When marking a month as **UNPAID** while lessons are recorded, a **reminder** will appear to alert the tutor of possible inconsistencies.
+    - Months **without any recorded attendance** will automatically be assigned a **WAIVED** status instead of UNPAID, ensuring skipped months (e.g., holidays or term breaks) do not block future payments.
+   This enhancement improves **accuracy** and **consistency** between financial and attendance records, while keeping full flexibility for tutors to override when necessary.

 ### \[Proposed\] Undo/redo feature